 He was never a dissident for the sake of being a dissident; Nicholas had no such ambitions to bring communism down through his paintings.
 He simply wished to explore hyper-realism and other genres considered decadent by the regime.
 The exhibitions of nonconformist artists took place in private apartments, abandoned offices, and parks.
 More often than not they were under KGB surveillance.
 Sometimes one or two participants would be detained as a warning to others.
 Able only to exhibit in the underground art scene, Zalevsky jumped at the opportunity to move to America.
 His last picture under the Soviets was made in 1989, and he kept working for publishers until his emigration to the United States in 1991.

 Nicholas settled in West Hartford, where his brother had lived since the late 80's.
 Here Nicholas earned his living working as a janitor, artist’s model, grocery bagger, and health aid.
-After a while, he was able to set up a small business between Connecticut and Kiev that has allowed him to spend a few months a year working on his art.
 Since coming to the U.S., Nicholas has created a number of paintings, although it takes him up to two to five years to complete each work.